Building a Global Platform for Pizza Hut: Lessons in Scale

 Localization Beyond Translation

 Translation is the obvious part.
-The non-obvious parts:
+The rest:

-- Address formats — dramatically different between countries
+- Address formats: completely different between countries

-- Phone number formats — validation rules differ everywhere
+- Phone number formats: validation rules differ everywhere

 Testing Across Markets

-- Automated UI tests — for each market's critical flows
+- Automated UI tests: for each market's critical flows

-- Snapshot testing — for UI consistency across configurations
+- Snapshot testing: for UI consistency across configurations

-- Integration tests — against each market's staging API
+- Integration tests: against each market's staging API

 CocoaPods at Scale